Replatforming is a process by which you enhance your eCommerce platform’s capabilities. It is required if your

 - Like any other project, have discovery phase and sprints planned instead of directly starting the migration activities.
 This can prove to be a costly mistake.

 - A lot of times, the data mapping effort between the two systems is under-estimated.
-The new system may have mandatory data values which may not exist in the old platform, there has to be a separate phase for data analysis.
+The new system may have mandatory data values in your ecommerce platform which may not exist in the old platform, there has to be a separate phase for data analysis.

 - Plan your project phases in such a way that you can do the platform migration first, then list of changes on the existing functionalities and finally new feature addition.
 If you are planning for re-design along with eCommerce replatforming, you will have to deliberate more on the different development phases and releases.